Tony Soprano is a sociopath. We know this because his psychiatrist, Dr. Jennifer Melfi, diagnosed him as one.

 - Lack of respect for laws.
 Tony consistently breaks the law.
 He also has no qualms about overstepping social boundaries.

-- Tony Soprano lies, manipulates and uses others for his own personal gain.
+- Lying and deception.
+Tony Soprano lies, manipulates and uses others for his own personal gain.

-- Throughout the show, Tony assaults dozens of people.
+- Aggressive behavior.
+Throughout the show, Tony assaults dozens of people.
 In some cases, he lashes out and uses physical force even when the other person does not deserve it.
-For example, he beats up his own driver just to make a point about his dominance and feel more manly.
+For example, he beats up his own driver just to make a point about his dominance and make himself feel more manly.

 - Doesn’t consider own safety or safety of others.
 On a number of occasions, he acts without thinking about his own safety.
 He also doesn’t really care about the safety of others.

 - Fails to live up to responsibilities.
 Tony often fails to live up to his responsibilities and commitments.
 For example, he fails to show up for a scheduled appointment with Dr. Melfi and then becomes hostile when she says that she will be charging him for it.
 The fact that he missed an appointment without calling to cancel doesn’t even cross his mind as being a problem.

 - Does not feel remorse.
 Tony lacks remorse.
 He cheats on Carmela multiple times without a second thought.
 After murdering his own nephew, Christopher Moltisanti, he displays no visible signs of guilt.
 When Tony does express remorse, it usually comes across as forced and superficial.

 He also shows other symptoms of ASPD.

 - He finds it difficult to maintain a positive relationship with the people around him.
 For example, he is always falling out with his own family members.

 - Tony is stubborn with his opinions.
-It is clear that he feels superior to everyone else and that he believes he is always right.
+It is clear that he feels superior to everyone else and that he believes he is always in the right.